2017 Fine Gael leadership election: Electoral process

 Rule 49 of Fine Gael's Constitution and Rules state that a leadership contest is decided by an electoral college.
 These rules were brought in to effect in 2002 after Enda Kenny assumed the leadership, and came about as a result of a motion put forward by Leo Varadkar.
-This means that this was the first Fine Gael election were the electoral college was in effect.
+This means that this was the first Fine Gael election where the electoral college was in effect.
 The electoral votes are allocated: